Updating DFIRe

 Overview

 Data Safety: Your database and file storage are stored in Docker volumes, which are preserved during updates.
-The update process does not affect your investigation data.
+Neither update path touches your investigation data.

 Before You Update